-The proposal indicates suitable Asset Protection Zones, contains provisions for twoway access roads (although not connecting to a perimeter road to the east or west), includes provisions for adequate water supplies and minimises the interface between the hazard and dwellings.
-A subsequent development application will also be required to submit a Plan of Management in accordance with the Goulburn Mulwaree Development Control Plan which will introduce controls on the placement of combustible materials.
+The proposal indicates suitable Asset Protection Zones, contains provisions for twoway access roads (although not connecting to a perimeter road for all the proposed lots), includes provisions for adequate water supplies and minimises the interface between the hazard and dwellings.
+A subsequent development application will also be required to submit a plan of management in accordance with the Goulburn Mulwaree Development Control Plan which will introduce controls on the placement of combustible materials.